ISIS claims deadly attack in Jordan

 Sunday's attack in Karak was the first time a civilian target was hit by a terrorist attack in Jordan in more than a decade.

-After firing at police officers at two locations, gunmen moved into an ancient castle popular with tourists in the city of Karak, Jordan's Public Service Directorate said.
+After firing at police officers at two locations, gunmen moved into an ancient castle popular with tourists in the city of Karak, Jordan's PSD said.

 Security forces surrounded the castle and an hours-long standoff ensued.
 The PSD issued a statement around 11:30 p.m.
 (4:30 p.m.
 ET) Sunday saying the siege had ended with four terrorists killed inside the castle.